mikkrieg/HairSalon.Solutions/README.md

 ### Local Machine
 * _Clone this repository to your machine_
-* _Navigate to the top level directory_
 * _Navigate to the HairSalon directory (project directory)_
-* _In the terminal, within this directory, enter the terminal commands "dotnet restore and dotnet build"_
+* _In the terminal, within this directory, enter the terminal commands "dotnet restore" and "dotnet build"_
-* _Create an appsettings.json file_
+* _Create an appsettings.json file within the HairSalon directory_
 * _Inside your appsettings.json, create a connection to the database you will be using_
   * _It will look similar to this: { "ConnectionStrings": { "DefaultConnection": "Server=localhost;Port=3306;database=(database_name_here);uid=(user_name_here));pwd=(your_password_here);" Leave out all parenthesis, they are for example purposes only_
 * _Using MySQL workbench or another database management program that utilizes MySQL, import the .sql file to recreate the tables and columns necessary_